 Caravan ownership is a wonderful thing.
 It’s surprisingly affordable, there are plenty of static caravan parks to look up so you can pick a location you love and you’ll also get all the wonderful advantages that come with caravan ownership such as a flexible holiday retreat and a peaceful place to de-stress.

 However, buying a used static caravan can seem daunting for beginners.
-There are usually financing options that can look scary and there are many questions to ask when purchasing a static.
+There are usually financing options that can look scary and there are many questions to ask when buying a used static caravan.
 To make things easier for you, we’ve compiled the most frequently asked questions regarding the purchase of a used caravan and we’ll be answering them in detail.
 After going through this article, you’ll be fully prepared to use a caravan dealer or finder to help you locate your dream holiday retreat.

 What financing options are available to me?